antoinelutti/QUIQI/README.md

 # Inserting an index of motion degradation into the analysis of MRI data (QUIQI) - Analysis code

+# Authors
-Authors: Antoine Lutti & Giulia Di Domenicantonio, 2021 Laboratory for Neuroimaging Research
+Antoine Lutti & Giulia Di Domenicantonio, 2021
+Laboratory for Neuroimaging Research
-Lausanne University Hospital & University of Lausanne, Lausanne, Switzerland Copyright (C) 2021 Laboratory for Neuroimaging Research
+Lausanne University Hospital & University of Lausanne, Lausanne, Switzerland
+Copyright (C) 2021 Laboratory for Neuroimaging Research

 ## REFERENCE